April 18, 2019 By Sarah WhiteNo Comments

 You can reduce you phthalate exposure by switching to all-natural and organic personal care products.
 Websites like the detox market and Environmental Working Group can be wonderful resources when switching over to natural phthalate-free products.
 It’s also important to get rid of those plastic food containers and water bottles asap as they’re a common source of endocrine disrupting phthalates.

-If you live in the GTA and want to developed your own personalized fertility protocol you’re welcome to book in for an initial consultation or contact me via my website for additional information.
+If you want to discuss your own personalized fertility protocol you’re welcome to book in for an initial virtual consultation or contact me via my website for additional information.

 This information is not intended as a substitute for the advice provided by your Naturopathic doctor or primary care physician.
 Do not use the information in this document for diagnosing or treating a health problem or disease.
 Always speak with your Naturopathic doctor before taking any medication or nutritional or herbal or using any treatment for a health problem.
 If you have or suspect that you have a medical problem, contact your health care provider promptly.
 Do not disregard professional medical advice or delay in seeking professional advice because of something you have read online.